-In this exhibition you entered alone and shut the door behind you.
-There was a black marked outline on the floor of where you could walk, and a small circle at the end of the path where you could sit down.
-(I was told later by Berry Kirschenbaum, an art historian at RISD that he meditated there.)
+In this exhibition, you entered alone and shut the door behind you.
+An outline on the floor indicated where you could walk, with a small circle at the end of the path where you could sit down.
+A friend told me that she meditated there.

-The sound track was of a woman crying, loud, angry, and hurt.
-There was broken glass shard sticking straight up all over the floor, so close that you could not leave the path without hurting yourself.
-Bright lights skimmed along the floor hitting the glass and creating incredibly beautiful reflections on the walls.
+The soundtrack was of a woman crying--loud, angry, and hurt.
+Broken glass shards stuck straight up all over the floor, so close that you could not leave the path without hurting yourself.
+Bright lights skimmed along the floor, hitting the glass and creating incredibly beautiful reflections on the walls.

 It was impossible to hear the crying without feeling hurt yourself.
-In order to deal with it, you started ‘living’ in your eyes.
-Or that the visual beauty superseded your sorrow.
-I say this is how artists cope with hardships, they start living in their eyes—beauty washes away pain.
-How many movies have you watched when the antagonist experiences a painful moment then they start looking at –the sky, clouds, the ocean, waving wheat-in order to ‘move on’.
-The title refers to ‘Don’t cry over spilled milk’—which is also telling you to move on.
-Pain passes in the beauty of life and of our natural world.
+In order to deal with the pain, you started “living” in your eyes.
+Then the visual beauty superseded your sorrow.
+I think this is how artists in particular cope with hardships-- they start living through their eyes, and beauty washes away pain.
+The title refers to the adage, “Don’t cry over spilled milk,” which is telling you to move on.
+Pain passes in the beauty of life and in our natural world.